crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/getting_started/next_steps.md

 The CrowdSec Console is a web-based interface provided by CrowdSec, offering a wide range of features and capabilities to enhance your experience with CrowdSec.

-See the dedicated [CrowdSec Console](https://docs.crowdsec.net/docs/next/console/intro) section for more information.
+See the dedicated [CrowdSec Console](/getting_started/post_installation/console.mdx) guide for more information.

 ### 2. Acquisitions